Without the proper controls, you could find yourself with more debt than rewards points

 If you’re new to credit or are rebuilding your credit, and have only one or two cards with low credit limits, charging everything can lead to maxed-out cards.
 That can drag down your credit scores.

-- You carry
+- You carry a balance.

 The key to successfully putting everything on credit is to pay off the balance in full every month, no exceptions.
 If you don’t do it now, you won’t pay in full when your bill is even bigger.